ritchieng/ritchieng.github.io/index.md

 type: homepage
 ---
 ## Hello!

+Currently I am leading artificial intelligence with my colleagues in ensemblecap.ai, an AI hedge fund based in Singapore.
+I am also an NVIDIA Deep Learning Institute instructor enabling developers, data scientists, and researchers leverage on deep learning to solve the most challenging problems.
+In my leisure time, I dive into computer vision research, in particular Visual Question Answering (VQA) with researchers in NUS and IVADO (Montreal).

+My passion for enabling anyone to leverage on deep learning has led to the creation of Deep Learning Wizard where I have taught and still continue to teach thousands of students in more than 60 countries around the world.

-I am Ritchie Ng, and I am currently conducting research in deep learning, computer vision and natural language processing in NExT Search Centre led by [Professor Tat-Seng Chua](http://www.comp.nus.edu.sg/~chuats/) that is jointly setup between National University of Singapore (NUS) and Tsinghua University and is part of [NUS Smart Systems Institute](http://ssi.nus.edu.sg/#homepage).
+I was previously conducting research in deep learning, computer vision and natural language processing in NExT Search Centre led by [Professor Tat-Seng Chua](http://www.comp.nus.edu.sg/~chuats/) that is jointly setup between National University of Singapore (NUS) and Tsinghua University and is part of [NUS Smart Systems Institute](http://ssi.nus.edu.sg/#homepage).
+During my time there, I managed to publish in top-tier conferences and workshops like ICML.

-Currently I live in University Town, NUS, as a Global Merit Scholar.
-Feel free to drop me a message if you are ever around NUS, I have a lot of free meal credits to spare!

 Oh yes!
-You can check out some of my stickman [comics](http://www.ritchieng.com/tag_comic_series/) on Machine Learning.
+You can check out some of my cool stickman [comics](http://www.ritchieng.com/tag_comic_series/) on Machine Learning if you are looking to chill with my stickman.

 ## The Purpose of Artificial Intelligence
 John Keynes predicted we would only work 15 hours a week.
 Yup, you heard it!
 I believe we can do that with even fewer stupendously productive hours.
 We can then spend the rest of our time doing other awesome things like [Black Water Rafting](http://www.waitomo.com/black-water-rafting/Pages/default.aspx).
 I bet you have never heard of that.